Ford F-150 Subject of Long Legal Investigation Over Braking Systems

 Because a brake failure accident can cause serious injuries, you may have missed a lot of time from work.
 A Ford F-150 brake injury lawyer may be able to help you recover the wages you missed during your road to recovery.
 The F-150 brake failure class action lawsuit is most likely going to attempt to recover lost wages for those injured by defective F-150 braking systems.

 Loss of a Loved One

 Ford F-150 brake injury lawyers suspect that many of the F-150 brake failure crashes ended in death.
-Like the Toyota acceleration crashes, the F-150 likely took passengers’ lives in high-speed accidents.
+The F-150 likely took passengers’ lives in high-speed accidents.
 If the brakes have completely failed on the highway, the driver is left with few options when they need the brakes in an emergency situation.
 The F-150 brake failure class action lawsuit includes families that lost loved ones in defective F-150 wrecks.

 It is too early in the F-150 brake failure class action lawsuit to know whether or not punitive damages are likely.
 Class action lawsuits can make defendants pay punitive damages if their conduct was egregious or outrageous.
 This argument could be made because Ford knew the F-150’s braking system was defective, yet they kept using it and selling trucks equipped with the defective braking system.

 Pain and Suffering

 The road to recovery is long after a defective product injury.
 Most truck accident victims go through a lot after the wreck.
 The law allows you to be compensated for pain and suffering from a truck accident.
 It is likely your F-150 brake injury lawyer will request pain and suffering damages in the class action lawsuit.

 Is there a similar lawsuit for General Motors trucks and SUVs?